 2. Using

 If we are using the MS SQL database, we can use square brackets() to escape the wildcard characters.
-The wildcard characters(%, _, etc) are escaped if they have mentioned inside brackets.
+We can escape the wildcard characters(%, _, etc) if we mention them inside brackets.

 Select * from employee where name like '%[_]';